Baltimore Symphony Orchestra: BSO Academy

 The BSO Academy is an annual intensive week-long study program that helps amateur musicians improve the skills through learning and performance with the BSO and its conductor.
 The Andrew W. Mellon Foundation has provided leadership support for the BSO Academy since 2012.

 Rusty Musicians

 Geared towards adult amateur musicians, 'Rusty Musicians with the BSO' is a programme where for one evening, amateur musicians are invited to join members of the Baltimore SO on stage to rehearse and perform selected repertoire led by Marin Alsop.
 The first 'Rusty Musicians' event was at Strathmore in February 2010, with more than 400 amateur musicians participating.
 The program was repeated at Joseph Meyerhoff Symphony Hall in September 2010 with nearly 300 adult amateur participants.

 Youth Orchestra

 The Baltimore Symphony Youth Orchestras (BSYO), formerly known as the Greater Baltimore Youth Orchestra, came under the umbrella of the Baltimore Symphony Orchestra in 2012.
-It is made up of four different ensembles, categorized by age group and experience:
+It is made up of five different ensembles, categorized by age group and experience: